coshinen/blog/pages/quotes.md

 > Albus Dumbledore, Harry Potter AND THE CHAMBER OF SECRETS:
 > * It is not our abilities that show what we truly are.
 It is our choices.

-> Voldemort, Harry Potter AND THE PHILOSOPHER'S STONE:
+> Voldemort (Tom Marvolo Riddle), Harry Potter AND THE PHILOSOPHER'S STONE:
 > * There is no good and evil, there is only power, and those too weak to seek
 > it.